 We feature speakers from diverse backgrounds and points of view, representing a range of professions, from politics, law, medicine, and psychology, to education, theology and the arts.
 Some do social work and activism for the LGBT community: others express their connection through dance or music.
 In addition to individual speakers, we host panels on various themes, such as coming out as an LGBTQ parent, building LGBTQ lives together, finding safe groups for LGBTQ youth, and joining inclusive recreation groups.

 Our speakers provide solid and often first-hand information on a range of important issues affecting our community, such as equality, health, education, so that we can better understand them and advocate on our behalf.

-In the past few years, we’ve been educated, moved, and motivated by local representatives from both Congress and the State Assembly, a scout master, a beloved high school principal, a prominent theater director, LGBTQ athletes (including runners, roller skaters, and hikers), a gay judge for the Washington Supreme Court, a famous LGBTQ author, a well known local radio personality, and a standard poodle and her two mothers who drove across the country to document their gay experience in straight America.
+In the past few years, we’ve been educated, moved, and motivated by local representatives from both Congress and the State Assembly, a scout master, a beloved high school principal, a prominent theater director, LGBTQ athletes (including runners, roller skaters, and hikers), a gay judge for the Washington Supreme Court, a nationally famous LGBTQ author and advocate, a well known local radio personality, and a standard poodle and her two mothers who drove across the country to document their gay experience in straight America.

 How do I become a PFLAG member?